slash31/pyscript-ruuvi-gateway/README.md

    * Client name - the client name used when connecting to the MQTT server (MAC address default is fine)
    * Topic prefix - the high-level topic prefix must match what's configured for MQTT_TOPIC_PREFIX in the script
 3. Once finished, power cycle the gateway to begin sending any received sensor beacons to MQTT

+### Configuring Home Assistant
+Note that you can use a rudimentary arithmetic expression to modify a metric value by including a "transform" element for the metric in the config file.
+This is best-effort; i.e. it works for the two simple use-cases I had (convert C to F, and calculate a sort-of battery level remaining percentage).
+I took the code directly from Stack Overflow, it's pretty much guaranteed to be fragile, YMMV, etc..

 ### Troubleshooting
 One utility that's extremely helpful if using the Mosquitto MQTT broker addon for Home Assistant is *mosquitto_sub* (installed by default with Mosquitto).